Key takeaways

 What is ERR_SSL_PROTOCOL_ERROR?

-The ERR_SSL_PROTOCOL_ERROR means that your browser tried to establish a secure HTTPS connection but couldn’t complete the SSL handshake with the server.
+The ERR_SSL_PROTOCOL_ERROR means your browser tried to establish a secure HTTPS connection but couldn’t complete the SSL handshake with the server.
+In other words, it’s an SSL connection error that prevents the browser from safely loading the website.
 It’s a sign that something went wrong in the process of setting up a secure connection.

 This error usually comes with a message like: